meamy/tietze/examples/implicit_groups/README.md

-# Implicit Groups in Lafont
+# Implicit Groups in Tietze

 TODO: describe the example.